 Every year we take our climbers to the Arb Show sponsored by The Arboricultural Association.
 This year we took four climbers to compete.
 All our climbers did exceptionally well which proves that hard work and dedication pays off.
 Congratulations in particular to Jordan who came fourth in the expert class and Tom who won his novice category.
 Well done.

 Spring is here and we’ve been training all through March to increase our knowledge and skill set within our teams.
 Recently we sent three of our arborists down to Somerset to train with Sorbus International in Frome.
 Chris, Joe and Jordan all came back with some new technology and lots of sparkling new kit from Sorbus as well.
 Thank you so much to Sorbus International: Ben Rose and Geoff Pugsley, Instructors for an inspiring SRT: Single Rope Technique course.

 It’s been a busy start to 2019 with many of our clients cleverly booking in their hedge trimming to work around the bird nesting season.
 Here at Ringrose Tree Services, we take our responsibility towards wildlife very seriously.

 Our trusty arborists have been training all the way through the year.
-We’ve done First Aid training for all our arborists, trailer tickets, CS38 (That’s Aerial Tree Rescue), Signing Lighting and Guarding and renewals on our IPAF tickets.
+We’ve done First Aid training for all our arborists, trailer tickets, CS38 (That’s Aerial Tree Rescue), Signing Lighting and Guarding certificates and renewals on our IPAF tickets.
 It’s certainly been a busy year.

-Scorchio’ is the only way to describe the weather presently.
-As a result of all this dry weather we have been called out to help customers to deal with branches dropping suddenly after a flash of heavy rain.
+Scorchio’ is the only way to describe the current weather.
+As a result of all this dry weather, we have been called out to help customers to deal with branches dropping suddenly after a flash of heavy rain.
 Willows can be particularly affected as they are quite brittle in structure.